khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 insolence offered by guttersnipes[^mean-guttersnipe] and the insults of vile men who have reached the nadir[^mean-nadir] of vileness in practising vile professions.
-For example, those men and women who earn a living by playing the flute, sweeping out farmyards, workings as servants in abattoirs, those who frequent the [drinking houses] brothel authorized as meeting places of people of the lowest class or stable boys.
+For example, those men and women who earn a living by playing the flute, sweeping out farmyards, working as servants in abattoirs, and those who frequent the [drinking houses] brothel, authorized as meeting places of people of the lowest class or stable boys.
 Nobody abuses them more than they abuse themselves.
 More than anybody else they cry scandal when they wallow[^mean-wallow] in it in the first place and have acquired the worst of